yieldthedog/yieldthedog.github.com/source/_posts/2012-03-23-kindle-survival-guide.markdown

 As I'm a coder, I'm mainly interested in technical books.
 One publisher of technical books, that stands out is ***[PragProg](http://pragprog.com)*** - not because I emphase their text, but because they offer a quite superior service.
 Here are the main features:

 - All ebooks are not DRMed and are available in various formats
 - You can tell PragProg to automatically send your purchases and future updates to your free kindle email address.
-This can sometimes get annoying, when you have purchased a book in beta, which recieves updates quite often.
+This can sometimes get annoying, when you have purchased a book in beta, which receives updates quite often.
 - PragProg can automatically send your ebooks to your Dropbox
 - They publish a free magazin

 Some of the PragProg titles lack chapter markers, which is quite annoying, but all in all they offer a great service.
 Kudos to Dave and Andy!

 Next one is [O'Reilly](http://shop.oreilly.com).
 Just like PragProg they offer their whole library in various formats.